Last Updated on

 1. Preparing The Stairs

 You’re looking for accurate measurement of the floor area you need to cover with your new carpet.
 To get that, you need to measure the bare stairs themselves.
 Before you get to measuring, therefore, you need to take up any existing carpet and strip things back.
-Taking up the carpet from your stairs is a little more difficult than elsewhere.
-You can learn all the tips and tricks that make it much easier from this handy video guide:

 2. Measuring A Tread